Introduction to Psychology

 The class will be run as an "asynchronous" class.
 This means that the class never has to be together online at the same time.
 The class is too large and the students too scattered around the world for that to work.
 Instead, each of you will be free to engage with the material at your convenience, although there will be clear due dates for lab reports and time windows during which quizzes must be taken.

-Here is the Schedule for Covering the Modules:
+Here is the Schedule for the Fall Term, 2020:

 September 14: First Day Of Class